Skip to main content

 Cost

-Includes full-time Latter-day Saint undergraduate tuition; housing at the Centre; breakfast and dinner all days except Saturday; admission to program-related activities; transportation within London; travel, lodging, and meals on program excursions within UK; and international health insurance coverage.
+Includes full-time Latter-day Saint undergraduate tuition; housing at the Centre; breakfast and dinner all days except Saturday; admission to program-related activities; transportation within London; travel, lodging, and meals on program excursions within the UK; and international health insurance coverage.

 Does not include airfare to/from London, lunches and Saturday meals, preparation course tuition, passport fees, or personal expenses.